syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Tick lines customization

-The **majorTickLines** and **minorTickLines** properties in axis are used to customize the major tick lines of an axis and minor tick lines of an axis.
+The **majorTickLines** and **minorTickLines** properties in the axis are used to customize the major tick lines of an axis and minor tick lines of an axis.
 They provide options to change the width, size, color and visibility of grid lines.
-By default minor tick lines will not be visible.
+By default, the minor tick lines are not visible.

 {% highlight js %}